NCAS-CMS/cf-python/docs/source/tutorial.rst

 For **stage 3**, the `~cf.Field.set_construct` method of the field construct is used for setting metadata constructs and mapping data array dimensions to domain axis constructs.
+The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case thay can be explicitly provided via their construct keys.
 This method returns the construct key for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created (e.g. to identify the domain ancillary constructs forming part of a coordinate reference construct):

-TODO1: inferred axes

 .. code-block:: python
    :caption: *Set a domain axis construct and use its construct key